Who are Somalia's al-Shabab?

-There are numerous reports of foreign jihadists going to Somalia to help al-Shabab, and the group has claimed to be allied with al-Qaeda.
+There are numerous reports of foreign jihadists going to Somalia to help al-Shabab, from neighbouring countries, as well as the US and Europe.

 It is banned as a terrorist group by both the US and the UK and is believed to have between 7,000 and 9,000 fighters.

 Al-Shabab advocates the Saudi-inspired Wahhabi version of Islam, while most Somalis are Sufis.